open-contracting/standard_extension_template/README.md

 As in the [core standard repository](https://github.com/open-contracting/standard), the extension template also includes a codelists folder to store extension-specific codelists.

-Codelists are CSV files with camel case names , e.g. _implementationStatus.csv_.
-Be aware that a codelist in your extension using the same name of an existing codelist in the standard repository will override the existing codelist.
+Codelists are CSV files with camel case names, e.g. _implementationStatus.csv_.
+Be aware that a codelist in your extension using the same name as an existing codelist in the standard repository will override the existing codelist.

 Prefixing a codelist name with _+_ (e.g. _+milestoneStatus.csv_) indicates that contents of the codelist should be appended to an existing codelist of the same name.

 ## How the extensions work

-In the core repository as of OCDS version 1.1.1 there are the following 3 schema files.
+As of OCDS 1.1, the schema files from the core standard that extensions can extend are:

 * release-schema.json
 * record-package-schema.json